 The program offering has six areas of focus:

-The program consists of classroom learning as well as hands-on social skills development.
+The Residential Life Skills Brochure explains that the program consists of classroom learning as well as hands-on social skills development.
 The classroom environment is motivational and positive.

 Classes are centred on you, the learner.
 We aim for you to develop greater self-confidence, self-awareness and personal empowerment.